gesund-ai/gesundai_workshop/Dataset/README.md

 #### Option 1: Uploading a dataset zip file to local storage

 This option enables you to upload a zip file to the platform local storage.
-Choosing this option you can upload a zip file, and its respective metadata file.
+Choosing this option you can upload a zip file.
-At the moment, the platform supports metadata file with **.csv** extension.

 ***Note: This option would be efficient in uploading the dataset files with size <500mb.
 The zip file should not contain nested folders.***

-Following are the **steps** to upload a dataset zip file and the metadata
+Following are the **steps** to upload a dataset zip file.

 1. Select the file type of the dataset.
 The platform supports uploading, **PNG, JPG, NIFTI, DICOM, TIFF** types of images.